s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 We do know a lot of clichés after all.
 The movies makes sure to give us a hint of everything:

-- We see the menacing glare of the Maria portrait and wonder "Did the eyes just move?".
+- We see the menacing glare of the religious portrait and wonder "Did the eyes just move?".
 - We move around the house and fear the pressing darkness of each corner thinking "What is going to jump on us?".
 - There's an empty room between the bedrooms -
 Do you remember how the door opened itself and you've been waiting to see "something come out of it"?